zengxiaofei/HapHiC/README.md

 $ bash /path/to/3d-dna/visualize/run-assembly-visualizer.sh -p false scaffolds.assembly out.sorted.links.mnd
 ```

+> [!NOTE]
+>
-**Note:** If there are any contigs corrected by HapHiC, you need to re-align Hi-C reads to `corrected_asm.fa` and re-filter them instead of using the original `HiC.filtered.bam` .
+> If there are any contigs corrected by HapHiC, you need to re-align Hi-C reads to `corrected_asm.fa` and re-filter them instead of using the original `HiC.filtered.bam`.
 Otherwise, there will not be any Hi-C signals on the corrected contigs in Juicebox.
 This is because that the IDs of corrected contigs in the SALSA-style `scaffolds.agp` do not match the contig IDs in the original BAM file.
+This is also the reason why the method is not recommended.

 You can recall these steps on the command line: